hluk/CopyQ/docs/scripting-api.rst

    Exports current tab into file.

+   Throws an exception if export fails.

 .. js:function:: importTab(fileName)

    Imports items from file to a new tab.

+   Throws an exception if import fails.

+.. js:function:: exportData(fileName)

+   Exports all tabs and configuration into file.

+   Throws an exception if export fails.

+.. js:function:: importData(fileName)

+   Imports all tabs and configuration from file.

+   Throws an exception if import fails.

 .. js:function:: String config()